First Nations Health Programs

 - daily visits with a liaison for emotional support or information about your care

-- working with Non-Insured Health Benefits (NIHB) to figure out financial assistance and travel outside the territory
+- working with Non-Insured Health Benefits (NIHB) to figure out financial assistance and travel inside and outside of the territory

 - providing basic personal care items when you’re brought in on an emergency